 Oropharyngeal symptoms (mouth and throat problems):

 Typhoidal symptoms (full body problems):

 Symptoms of progression from other types:

 Antibiotics can treat most tularemia infections.
-The first few doses of antibiotics will be injected in a muscle or given through a vein.
+The first few doses of antibiotics will be injected in a muscle or given through an IV.
 You may need to take antibiotics by mouth for a few days after the initial dose.
 Treatment can last for 10-14 days.
 Make sure to take all of your medication even if you feel better.

 Tularemia infections are reported to public health officials.
 This will help them track any outbreaks.

 Measures to prevent the disease include:

 Ontario Ministry of Health